cdown/chrisdown.name/_posts/2026-03-17-zswap-vs-zram-when-to-use-what.md

 Android is the most prominent example of the diskless approach: billions of devices run zram with no disk swap at all, paired with a userspace kill daemon (lmkd).
 That combination completely sidesteps LRU inversion, because there is no disk swap tier to invert against.
-But Android's zram setup works because it has been extensively tuned for phone hardware and phone workloads -- and those assumptions don't travel.
-The deeper problem is that zram sits outside the mm subsystem, and as such the kernel's own disk-oriented heuristics actively work against you.
+But Android's zram works because it has been extensively tuned for phone hardware and phone workloads -- and as described above, even things as basic as readahead defaults work against you out of the box, and those are just the knobs that are visible.
+Those assumptions don't travel, and neither does Android's tuning.

-As just one example, there is a kernel tunable called `vm.page-cluster` that decides how many pages we want to read ahead when we are faulting in a single swap page.
-It is logarithmic, so for example, is `vm.page-cluster` is 4, we would read in 2^4 pages to try to amortise disk work ahead of time while it's cheap and sequential.
-This is more important on hard drives, but there is still a meaningful performance delta between random and sequential reads even on modern NAND.

-When we started working on using zram on Quest (since it runs on Android, which makes use of zram), one problem we ran into was `vm.page-cluster`: it defaults to 3, meaning the kernel reads 2^3 pages at once from swap as a readahead optimisation.
-When reading from disk, that's sensible: pages near each other on disk tend to be needed near each other in time, so it's good to amortise.
-But with zram, this assumption no longer holds at all, and in fact works against you quite considerably.
-With zram, compressed pages have no locality, so you're paying for 8 swap-ins every time you need 1.
-Importantly, this is neither something specific to Quest, nor `vm.page-cluster`, it's more a consequence of the kernel treating zram like any other block device. `vm.page-cluster` is at least tunable, but there are other assumptions baked into the kernel that aren't even exposed as sysctls.
-In many cases the kernel will fight against you, and it takes a lot of effort and knowledge to get this right.

 Servers are another place where zram becomes an especially hard sell.
 Aside from the way in which zram (doesn't) degrade, zram's memory usage is basically